AZIZI-Sajjad/vaultwarden-docker/README.md

 # How to use :
 1- Clone the project
-2- Chnage Vriables in files
+2- Chnage Vriables in .env
 3- Go to project's root Directory
 4- docker compose up -d